-The free edition contains handy features such as tracked comments and the ability to insert or extract pages, but those marked 'Pro' in the menu are only available in the paid-for version.
+The free edition of PDF-XChange Editor contains handy features such as tracked comments and the ability to insert or extract pages, but those marked 'Pro' in the menu are only available in the paid-for version.
 The free PDF reader's killer feature is OCR (optical character recognition).
 You can scan printed documents, have the text converted into searchable format, and save the resulting document as a PDF.

 During installation, we recommend selecting the 'Custom' option rather than 'Complete', then deselecting the components you don't want to install.
 They are presented as an expandable tree, so make sure you click all the '+' icons to discover what's hidden there.

 A frill-free PDF reader that barely makes a dent in your disk space